Tom Raga: Business career

 After leaving political office, Raga continued his public service at Sinclair Community College as Senior Director of Regional Strategy and Development where he worked in the president's office on college-wide policy, tactics and its expansion to a Warren County Learning Center.
 In 2008 Raga was promoted to Vice President of Advancement, where he led the college staff focused on relationships and resources.
 The division includes the offices of foundation, grants, alumni affairs, public policy and entrepreneurial investments.

 In 2010, Raga joined The Dayton Power and Light Company as director of government relations.
 Raga also worked as vice president of external relations before being named president and CEO in 2015.
 As president, Raga oversaw Dayton Power and Light's transition to a regulated electric transmission and distribution company.
 The process included state and federal regulatory decisions addressing the separation of DP&L's generation assets to a subsidiary and the filing of DP&L's third electric security plan (ESP).
 In 2018, Raga was named vice president of DPL Inc. whose principal subsidiaries include The Dayton Power and Light Company, Miami Valley Lighting, Inc. and AES Ohio Generation, LLC.

 Raga also serves as executive director of The Dayton Power and Light Company Foundation.

 Personal

-Raga is married to Jean M. Raga, a real estate agent with Sibcy Cline Realtors.
+Raga is married to Jean M. Raga, a real estate agent and Team Lead with Xp Realty-Main Street.
 They have two children.